Cod3-With-D3v/Bubblw-event/README.md

 Bubble-event Project

 Overview

 Bubble-event is an interactive web application designed to visualize and manage events using dynamic bubble charts.
-This project leverages HTML5 Canvas, CSS, and JavaScript to create an engaging user experience, allowing users to add, edit, and visualize events in a unique and intuitive way.
+This project leverages HTML5, CSS, and JavaScript to create an engaging user experience, allowing users to add, edit, and visualize events in a unique and intuitive way.

 Features

 -Interactive Bubble Charts: Visualize events as dynamic bubbles that2 -Responsive Design: Optimized for various screen sizes and devices.
 -Customizable: Easily modify bubble colors, sizes, and behavior to suit your needs.